gbragafibra/whatislife/lit.md

 - Bailly, F., & Longo, G. (2008).
 Extended critical situations: the physical singularity of life phenomena.
 Journal of Biological Systems, 16(02), 309-336.

+- Rosen, R. (1973).
+On the Dynamical realization of (M, R)-Systems.
+Bulletin of Mathematical Biology, 35, 1-9.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.